divyasripadham/pg-insurance/README.md

 end
 ```

-* Estimate model: Used to store the estimated policy price and rules applied for each person.
-Each person has an Estimate.
-Also has the constants required to apply the rules to calculate the policy price.
-Any changes in policy rules can be made by updating the constants in this model.
+* Estimate model: Used to store the estimated policy price and rules applied for each Person.
+Each Person has an Estimate.
+This model also has the constants required to apply the rules to calculate the policy price.
+Any changes in policy rules can be made easily by updating the constants in this model.

 ```
 class Estimate < ActiveRecord::Base